 What counts as a 'cancellation' under EU261?

-The Court of Justice has clarified that what looks like a cancellation can include some operational disruptions that airlines initially describe as “delays.”
+The Court of Justice of the European Union has clarified that what looks like a cancellation can include some operational disruptions that airlines initially describe as "delays."
 A flight that is rescheduled to depart 24+ hours later, even if it retains the same flight number, may be treated as a cancellation for EU261 purposes.
-The substance of what happened matters more than the airline’s label.
+The substance of what happened matters more than the airline's label.

 Conversely, sometimes airlines call a situation a "cancellation" when it is technically a delay — for example, when a flight number is rolled to the next day but the underlying journey is essentially a delay of the same operational service.
 The classification matters because the rights differ slightly (the rerouting halving rule for cancellations does not apply to pure delays, for example).